State Student Aid

 State Investment in Need-Based Student Financial Aid Programs Improves College Access

-The State of Michigan’s primary role in higher education is the allocation of support for its public universities and community colleges in order to mitigate the cost of attendance for all students.
+The State of Michigan’s primary role in higher education is the allocation of support for its public universities and community colleges to mitigate the cost of attendance for all students.
 Unfortunately, the long-term trend of state disinvestment in higher education has resulted in many lower- and middle-income families confronting unmet financial need at public institutions, even after factoring in federal grants and loans.
 Income-targeted state grant programs are important tools in addressing the gap between family resources and public college costs.
 They also promote diversity and equity in our institutions, and work toward minimizing social inequality in our state.

 Policy Actions: